symlex/input-validation/README.md

 **getAsArray()**

-Returns the complete form (definition + values) as array, which can be used in the view templates to render the form or be converted to JSON/XML for Web services (REST/RPC).
+Returns the complete form (definition + values) as JSON/JavaScript compatible array, which can be used to render the form in templates

 **setAllValues(array $values)**